AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Map scrolling speed has been increased significantly.
 * Palace maps now have an indicator that keeps track of what Will Seeds you have collected so far.
 * The battle summary screen animations have been sped up significantly.
-* The animation that plays when going to the next day will be different when sending a calling card.
+* The animation that plays when going to the next day is sped up.
+It will also be affected by the weather and on days when sending a calling card.

 ### Miscellaneous QoL